 In 2004, Withers recorded a nice duet with singer Jimmy Buffett, "Playin the Loser Again," which appeared on Buffett's License to Chill.
 Then in June 2005, around the time of his 67th birthday, Withers was selected for induction into the Songwriters Hall of Fame.

-Over the past half decade his recordings have received renewed interest and are represented in repackaged, remastered discs.
+In the 2000s, his recordings received renewed interest and are represented in repackaged, remastered discs.
 Early 2010 saw Withers' entire catalog rereleased, often with bonus cuts.
 These were timed to correspond with the release of the documentary, Still Bill, which provided a long overdue retrospective on the career of this seminal artist.

 By Chris Rizik